Thin Film Coatings

 • Refractive-index contrast and surface diffusion behavior

-• Matching coating material to substrate surface (e.g., germanium vs. sapphire)
+• Matching coating material to the substrate (e.g., germanium vs. sapphire)

 • Thin film morphology which describes the structural characteristics of thin layers of material, encompassing aspects like surface roughness, internal void networks, and the overall arrangement of grains and columns.